iyobo/jollofjs/packages/isvalid/README.md

 This works with all supported types - below with a boolean type:

     {
-        "receive-newsletter": { type: Boolean, default: true }
+        "receive-newsletter": { type: Boolean, default: false }
     }

-Now if the `receive-newsletter` field has not been specified, the validator will default it to `true`.
+Now if the `receive-newsletter` field is absent in the data the validator will default it to `false`.

 ##### Functions

-`default` also supports custom functions.
+`default` also supports functions.

 Example: